 This blog article will detail a technique that can be used to display values in gauges on your map using layered symbols for the dial and needle and rotating one of them.

 The map below uses stacked symbols to show locations.
 The needle symbol is rotated using a value associated with the location.
 The value shown on the dial ranges from zero to 100.
 Note that each dial is displaying a unique value.

-To create the dial symbols, the layer was duplicated and uses two overlapping symbols; one symbol is the background of the dial, and the other symbol is the needle on the dial.
+To create the dial symbols, the layer was duplicated and uses two overlapping symbols; one symbol is the dial and the other symbol is the needle on the dial.
 The needle is rotated using a field attribute to rotate the needle to display a value on the gauge.